 - Unhealthy lifestyle:

 - Diabetes in pregnancy

-- Drugs that impair glucose metabolism (such as cortisone)
+- Drugs that affect glucose metabolism (such as cortisone as tablets)

 - Other hormonal diseases (such as polycystic ovary syndrome)